 Day 5: Antwerp.
 The great port on the Scheldt has an abundance of historic buildings and museums and churches of the highest interest.
 Four of Rubens's most powerful paintings are in the vast Gothic cathedral, joined for the first time since dispersal by the French in 1799.
-The Royal Museum of Fine Arts, or KMSKA, houses an impressive collection with works by Jan van Eyck, Rogier van der Weyden and Hans Memling, and the Mayer van der Bergh Museum has a small but outstanding collection including works by Bruegel.
+The Royal Museum of Fine Arts, or KMSKA, houses an impressive collection with works by Jan van Eyck, Rogier van der Weyden and Hans Memling, and the Maagdenhuis is temporarily housing the Museum Mayer van den Bergh's small but outstanding collection including works by Bruegel.

 Day 6: Leuven, Brussels.
 The attractive university city of Leuven has a splendid Gothic town hall and the Triptych of the Holy by Dieric Bouts, still in the chapel for which it was painted.
 Thriving in the 19th and 20th centuries, Brussels nevertheless retains splendid historic townhouses and guildhouses around the Grand Place.
-The Fine Arts Museum is one of the best in Europe, and presents a comprehensive collection of Netherlandish painting as well as international works.
+The Fine Arts Museum is one of the best in Europe, and presents a comprehensive collection of Flemish Painting continued

+Netherlandish painting as well as international works.
 Take the Eurostar from Brussels to London St Pancras, arriving in the early evening.
-Flemish Painting continued